 [root@machine2 ~]# tail /var/log/secure Jan 28 10:57:06 server1.example.com sshd refused connect from ldz76dh4a

 On the SSH server, ensure connections are allowed in iptables or firewalld.

-If the /var/log/secure file on the server displays the IPv6 address instead of the IPv4 address of machine1, you can try to disable IPv4 on machine1 (the client) to see if the issue is due to IPv6.
+If the /var/log/secure file on the SSH server displays the IPv6 address instead of the IPv4 address of the client, you can try to disable IPv6 on the client to see if the issue is due to IPv6.